 photo by Scott Beale

-New York City-based artist and performer Tina Trachtenburg aka Mother Pigeon crafts incredibly real-looking pigeons and other urban wildlife inspired from those she encounters.
-Her current series is called “New York City Nature Scene” in which she creates a “flashflock outstallation” of pigeons pecking at the ground in a park or streetcorner, with rats and garbage real enough for passersby to do a double-take.
+New York City artist and performer Tina Trachtenburg aka Mother Pigeon, crafts incredibly real-looking pigeons and other urban wildlife inspired by those she encounters.
+Her series is called “New York City Nature Scene” in which she creates a “flashflock outstallation” of pigeons pecking at the ground in a park or street corner, with rats and garbage real enough for passersby to do a double-take.
 Tina explains her fascination with the birds on her Facebook page.

 As soon as I moved to New York City in the late 1980s, I fell in love with the pigeons.
 I’ve always loved all animals.
 A couple of years ago i noticed that there was a flock of pigeons living on our roof.
 I started feeding them.
 Now they all know me and when I leave the house to run errands, they follow me down the block.
 I carry a lunchsack of birdseed with me everyday to feed the pigeons as I go about my day, walking down the street.
 I’m a believer that art should be functional.
 I have thought about making stuffed pigeons in the past but I didn’t since I didn’t think it would be a functional thing.
 So, I just made one.
 He came out well, so I made a flock.
 I found that by displaying them around the city, they earned a purpose as an animal rights installation bringing awareness to people about the plight of the pigeon population.
 My art has become a way to show love for pigeons.